oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 Requesting a template / starter document creates *no* obligation for the TC or the editor(s) that the work product will be completed.

 Both the template / starter document and a GitHub repo are requested using forms on the [TC Admin Requests](https://www.oasis-open.org/resources/tc-admin-requests) page.
 Any TC member may place the requests, but typically this will be handled by some one of the document editor(s), the SC co-chairs, or the TC Secretary.
 Editors who are uncertain how to proceed should request assistance from the Secretary.
 Submitting a TC Admin request requires login with the submitter's OASIS Kavi credentials.
-The relevant forms on the TC Admin Requests page are (NOTE:  Links to Individual request forms are not provided here to allow for future changes by TC Admin.
-Use the TC Admin Requests link above to get to the list of forms.):
+The relevant forms on the TC Admin Requests page are:

 * Request a template / starter document (use the notes section of the request form to request Markdown-formatted starter document)

 * Request a TC GitHub version control instance be created

+> NOTE:  Links to Individual request forms are not provided here to allow for future changes by TC Admin.
+Use the TC Admin Requests link above to get to the list of forms.

 The editors of the work product should also be named as the maintainers of the GitHub repository, so every editor needs a GitHub account.
 Document editors must be familiar with the OASIS guidance on using [GitHub Repositories for OASIS TC Members' Chartered Work](https://www.oasis-open.org/resources/tcadmin/github-repositories-for-oasis-tc-members-chartered-work).
 In particular, the repo maintainers must enforce that contributions to the work product are only from TC members and that the Intellectual Property policy under which the TC operates is enforced.